retifrav/phab-utils/README.md

-# uio-exoplanet-group
+# phab-utils

-UiO exoplanet group: data processing tools and knowledge base.
-Created for [Centre for Earth Evolution and Dynamics](https://mn.uio.no/ceed/) and its successor [Centre for Planetary Habitability](https://mn.uio.no/phab/english/).
+Data processing tools and knowledge base of [Centre for Earth Evolution and Dynamics](https://mn.uio.no/ceed/) and its successor [Centre for Planetary Habitability](https://mn.uio.no/phab/english/).

+Original project name was `uio-exoplanet-group`, which later got renamed to `phab-utils` (*on 2025-01-29*).

 <!-- MarkdownTOC -->